sylus/website/content/english/pages/resume.md

 - Secret (Level II)

+## TECHNICAL SKILLS

+- Languages: Go, PHP, HTML, CSS, TypeScript, SQL, C#, C/C++, Python
+- Tools: Git, GitLab / GitLab CI, Helm, Kubernetes, Terraform
+- Frameworks: Drupal, CKAN, Solr, Vue.js
+- Operating systems: Linux (Debian/Ubuntu and Kali Linux), Mac OS and Windows

 ## Work

 ### Statistics Canada

-#### [2019-11 to Present] Cloud Native Solutions
+#### [2019-11 to Present] Cloud Native Solutions Team

-Senior Technical Architect (IT-04) for the Cloud Native Solutions team with a focus on improving the Cloud Native Platform and empowering Solution Builders.
+Senior Cloud Architect (IT-04) for the Cloud Native Solutions (CNS) team with a focus on improving the Cloud Native Platform (CNP) and further empowering Solution Builders.

-- Creation and ongoing maintenance of the Advanced Analytics Workspace (AAW) data science environment built on top of the Cloud Native Platform using Kubeflow
+Cloud Native Platform:

+- Enhanced the Cloud Native Platform (2.0) through architectural improvements and strengthening security measures
+- Obtained an Authority to Operate (ATO) for the CNP by working closely with the Cyber Security Division (CSD)
+- Assisted in the platform undergoing independent security audits and penetration testing
-- Enhance the Cloud Native Platform (2.0) through architectural improvements, strengthening security measures, and implementing an updated GitOps deployment model using Argo CD
+- Led the implementation to an updated GitOps deployment model of the CNP using Argo CD
-- Successfully maintain and improve upon the automatation and onboarding to Horizontal Services such as Artifactory, Argo CD, GitLab, and Hashicorp Vault
+- Strengthened the security, networking, and observability of the CNP leveraging Istio (service mesh) and Cilium (networking layer))
+- Inherited security controls from the platform relieving burden from developers as they go through SA&A

+Advanced Analytics Workspaces:

+- Initial creation of an advanced data analytics environment on top of the CNP using Kubeflow via Argo CD
+- Initial creation of the custom container images built for Kubeflow providing support for SAS, RStudio, and Jupyter Notebooks
+- Extended the capabilities of Kubeflow by developing custom controllers enhancing automation in ML deployments

+DevSecOps:

-- Enhance the developer experience for all Solution Builders at Statistics Canada through continuous improvements to the Cloud Native Platform, which is now the organizational default standard
+- Enhanced developer experience for all solution builders through continuous improvements to the CNP which is now the organizational standard
+- Collaborated on DevSecOps oriented CI/CD pipelines for solution builders streamlining the onboarding processes
+- Maintained and improved upon the automation and onboarding to Horizontal Services such as Artifactory, Argo CD, GitLab (CI), and Vault
+- Started research of Backstage and work towards a self-service developer portal for common tasks
 - Provided ongoing expert guidance on best practice application architecture to Solution Builders, ensuring optimal design and performance
-- Collaborated on a DevSecOps-oriented CI/CD pipeline, streamlining onboarding processes and enhancing the developer experience
-- Obtained an Authority to Operate (ATO) for the Cloud Native Platform by adhering to the Government of Canada Security Controls and undergoing independent security assessments conducted by 3rd party vendors
-- Ensured the organization's status as a pathfinder by actively open-sourcing a significant portion of work as well as sharing experiences and lessons learned to many other departments
-- Strengthened the security, networking, and observability of the Cloud Native Platform by utilizing Istio as the Service Mesh and Cilium as the networking layer

-#### [2018-06 to 2019-11] Enterprise Cloud Services
+#### [2018-06 to 2019-11] Enterprise Cloud Services Division

-Technical Architect (IT-03) for the Enterprise Cloud Services team with a focus on open source and Cloud Native (CNCF) technologies such as Kubernetes.
+Cloud Architect (IT-03) for the Enterprise Cloud Services Division (ECSD) with a focus on open source and proving how Cloud Native (CNCF) technologies such as Kubernetes can help to improve service delivery for Canadians.

-- Spearheaded the architecture, security, and maintenance of the Cloud Native Platform (Kubernetes) using Infrastructure as Code across the entire SDLC
-- Successfully deployed and managed Horizontal Services such as Artifactory, Octopus, GitLab, Hashicorp Vault enhancing operational efficiency
-- Led the transition of selected Solution Builders towards a distributed services approach through containerization and cloud-native tooling
+Cloud Native Platform:

+- Built an enterprise-level, Protected B Cloud Native Platform (PBMM) using Kubernetes and CNCF technologies
-- Obtained an interim Authority to Operate (iATO) for the Cloud Native Platform while working on answering the hundreds of security controls
+- Obtained an interim Authority to Operate (iATO) by working closely with the Cyber Security Division (CSD)
+- Answered hundreds of Security Controls and completed the full Security Assessment and Authorization
+- Created a detailed Concept of Operations document that was shared across many departments
-- Started the planning and organizational structure of what a Cloud Native Solutions team would look like and how a platform engineering team could benefit the organization
+- Started to plan the organizational structure of what a Cloud Native Solutions team would benefit the department
+- Designed, deployed, secured, and operated Kubernetes clusters across the SDLC
+- Leveraged both infrastructure and configuration as code technologies to enable internal operations

+Improved Application Onboarding:

+- Deployed and maintained Horizontal Services such as Artifactory, Argo CD, GitLab (CI), Jira / Confluence and Vault
+- Assisted solution builders on building net new distributed applications adopting DevSecOps and Containerization
-- Provide guidance and offer best practice guides on containerizing applications across various programming stacks
+- Provided guidance and application templates for applications across various programming stacks

-#### [2015-03 to 2018-06] Web Content Management

-Technical Architect (IT-03) with a focus on enhancing content delivery leveraging Drupal.

-- TBD
+- Assisted with the creation, modification, and deployment of applications using tools such as Helm or Kustomize

+Knowledge Sharing as a Pathfinder:

+- Ensured the organization's status as a pathfinder through commitments to open source
+- Presented at numerous government events including Stratosphere multiple times
+- Taught at the Public Service's Digital Academy a full 2 day course
+- Open Sourced the majority of our work in the GC Accelerators and StatCan GitHub organization
+- Provided ongoing support for any questions asked by departments in Cloud Native development

-#### [2011-06 to 2015-03] Web Content Management
+#### [2011-06 to 2018-06] Web Content Management System Team

-Technical Architect (IT-02) with a focus on enhancing content delivery leveraging Drupal.

-- TBD
+Technical Architect (IT-03) within the WCMS team at Statistics Canada, specializing in open source solutions and playing a key role in the development of the government-wide Drupal distribution known today as Drupal WxT.

+Development of the [open.canada.ca][opendata] for the Government of Canada's Open Data initiative:

+- Integration of Drupal with Solr using Views for an improved search
+- Integration between Drupal and CKAN through REST
+- Creation of interactive components including blog, comments, ratings and app submissions
+- Improve the access to information content and information architecture
+- Server load and performance testing to handle peak traffic
+- Work closely alongside members from TBS and implementing their vision

+Development of the New Dissemination Model for [statcan.gc.ca][statcan]:

+- Focus on improving the UX to make finding data on the main portal easier to find
+- Work on enhancing Drupal as an output metadata framework powered by REST
+- Tight integration between Drupal and CKAN through REST
+- Coordination with business clients to integrate the new GIS mapping system

+Development and migration of [statcan.gc.ca][statcan] to Drupal:

+- Successfully led the migration of the main website to Drupal and then later to Drupal 8
+- Collaboration with a large team to implement features on both Internet / Intranet
+- Migration of 100,000+ HTML pages into Drupal with markup and data cleansing
+- Implementation of a reliable and secure content staging model using REST and UUID
+- Compliance to WCAG2 AA and Government of Canada web standards (C&IA)
+- Improved multilingual support on both the front / back-end interfaces
+- Drupal bug fixes and security updates along the full SDLC
+- Supported the various theme updates to wet-boew
+- Perform RCA for any system degradations and outages
+- Utilize GitLab (CI) for source code management and CI/CD
+- Development of multiple web applications to support business clients

 ### Open Plus

-#### [2011-03 to Present] Senior Developer
+#### [2011-03 to Present] Technical Consultant

-Consultant for Open Plus, leveraging my expertise as a Senior Technical Architect in both Drupal and the Cloud.

-Development of the [Ontario Public Service Employee Union](https://opseu.org) <br>

-- Consulted in the design and architecture
-- Migrated content from a internal xml based cms (LifeRay) into Drupal
-- Integration with Apache Solr along with improvements to search processors and mappings

-Collaborated on the [University of Ottawa](https://uottawa.ca) website <br>

-- Providing guidance on server architecture, CI/CD best practices, as well as provisioning
-- Migrated content into the Faculty of Medicine website

-Collaborated on the [City of Ottawa](https://ottawa.ca) website <br>

-- Providing guidance on server architecture
-- Assisted in migration of thousands of legacy content across disparate services into Drupal

-Development of the [Standards Council of Canada][scc] website <br>

-- Assisted in the design and overall architecture
-- Indexed content in Solr from a variety of back ends including Oracle, Microsoft SQL Server, REST, and RSS
+Technical Consultant for [Open Plus][openplus] where initially my focus was on leveraging Drupal and Solr to craft websites for an array of clients, including government departments.
+However, my responsibilities have since evolved and now I focus more on the Cloud largely working with Microsoft Azure and integrating modern DevOps practices.
+In addition I have helped the development of a managed Drupal platform powered by Kubernetes and other CNCF technologies to deliver highly efficient and scalable solutions for the business clients.

 ### Open Source